gianghuynh27/gianghuynh27/README.md

 ## Hi there 👋
 I am Giang (jee-aang), a CS graduate and a passionate developer who loves to build practical web solutions using Java and Python.
 I am experienced with REST APIs, SQL, and modern software design principles.
 I am currently working on personal projects to land my first tech job and always open to learning new tech.
 ### 🔭 What do I do and what have I done?
-- Mentor at CoderSchool Vietnam to 2 students understand fundamentals concepts in Computer Science by utilizing CS50 curriculum.
+- Mentor at CoderSchool Vietnam to help 2 students understand fundamentals concepts in Computer Science by utilizing CS50 curriculum.
-- Intern at American National Insurance as a web developer.
+- Intern at American National Insurance as a full-stack web developer specilizing in Angular and nestJS.
 ### ⚡ Fun fact
 - I have a mild addiction to H.E.B.
 ### 📫 How to reach me?